Code sample style guidelines

 • Importing libraries.

 • Link to existing documentation where applicable.
-For example, a prerequisite for the process you are documenting might be a paved Fuchsia target device.
-Rather than restating how to pave one’s device, link to an existing “Pave” topic that already exists on fuchsia.dev, such as Build and pave quickstart.
+For example, a prerequisite for the process you are documenting might be a flashed Fuchsia target device.
+Rather than restating how to flash one’s device, link to an existing “Flash” topic that already exists on fuchsia.dev, such as Build and flash Fuchsia.

 • Avoid using foo, bar, or other vague placeholder names if you are including placeholders in your code sample.
 Instead, use a name that expresses what that placeholder's function is within the code.
 For more information, see Avoid vague placeholders.